 This course introduces common business procedures used in veterinary practice such as bill collection, appointment scheduling, telephone techniques, record keeping, merchandising, and supervision of employees.
 The course includes follow-up and discharge procedures, filing and record retention, and using the computer in veterinary medicine.
-This is meant to serve as an overview of veterinary practice management including veterinary marketing, staff responsibilities, interoffice communications, and public relation techniques Topics include advanced office procedures with emphasis on client relations and education, inventory management, leadership skills, and state and federal regulations governing veterinary practices and computer applications in Veterinary medicine.
+This is meant to serve as an overview of veterinary practice management including veterinary marketing, staff responsibilities, interoffice communications, and public relation techniques.
+Topics include advanced office procedures with emphasis on client relations and education, inventory management, leadership skills, and state and federal regulations governing veterinary practices and computer applications in Veterinary medicine.
 RECOMMENDED ENTRY SKILLS/KNOWLEDGE: High School diploma or GED.
 Grade of C or better (high school or college level within the last five years) in the following courses: Biology with a lab, Chemistry with a lab, Elementary Algebra of equivalent Minimum one-year high school typing/keyboarding skills.
 (Prerequisites: Admission to the program; Grade of C or better in all required previous VT courses).
 (2 C/1 lect, 1 lab).

-VT 1610 3 Fundamentals of Diagnostic Imaging
+VT 1610 Fundamentals of Diagnostic Imaging

 This is a lecture and laboratory course introducing the practical and theoretical aspects of diagnostic imaging in veterinary medicine.
-Topic areas may include: basic principles of x-ray physics, radiation safety, radiographic equipment and accessories, processing radiographs, identification and storage of radiographic film, patient processing, and legal requirements.
+Topic areas may include: basic principles of x-ray physics, radiation safety, radiographic equipment and accessories, processing radiographs, identification and storage of radiographic film, patient positioning, and legal requirements.
 (Prerequisites: Grade of C or better in VT 1220, 1410, 1510, 1710, 1900, 2020, and 2910).
 (3 C/1 lect, 2 lab).

-VT 1710 2 Introduction to Veterinary Technology Field Experience
+VT 1710 Introduction to Veterinary Technology Field Experience

-Students participate as a Veterinary Staff member in a part -time, four-six week off-campus learning experiences in business, industry, and/or the public sector.
+Students participate as a Veterinary Staff member in a part-time, four-six week off-campus learning experiences in business, industry, and/or the public sector.
 The student is involved in the day-to-day work of the facility, including restraint and handling of animals, office procedures, clinical laboratory techniques, and surgery preparation.
-(Prerequisites: Grade of C or better in all required previous VT coursework and general education requirements).
+RECOMMENDED ENTRY SKILLS/KNOWLEDGE: High School diploma or GED Grade of C or better (high school or college level within the last five years) in the following courses: Biology with a lab, Chemistry with a lab, Elementary Algebra of equivalent Minimum one-year high school typing/keyboarding skills.(Prerequisites: Grade of C or better in all required previous VT coursework and general education requirements).
 (2 C).

-VT 1810 2 Parasitology
+VT 1810 Parasitology

 This course will introduce the student to the clinical laboratory, microscopes and other equipment, and basic laboratory procedures will be emphasized.
 Fecal identification techniques, life cycles, nomenclature, modes of transmission, geographical distribution and diseases associated with external parasites of small animals, horses and cattle will be discussed.
 Internal parasites of domestic animals will be taught and identified in this course.
+RECOMMENDED ENTRY SKILLS/KNOWLEDGE: High School diploma or GED, Grade of C or better (high school or college level within the last five years) in the following courses: Biology with a lab, Chemistry with a lab, Elementary Algebra of equivalent.
+Minimum one- year high school typing/keyboarding skills.
 (Prerequisites: Grade of C or better in all required previous VT courses and required general education classes).
 (2 C).

-VT 1900 2 Small Animal Care and Management
+VT 1900 Small Animal Care and Management